dev-queiroz/sistema-hospitalar/README.md

 ## Licença

-Este projeto está licenciado sob a Apache 2.0 License.
+Este projeto está licenciado sob a Apache License 2.0.

 ---